Archived under: Equipment, Hornmasters | Gunther Schuller, Philip Farkas, Quotations, The Berv Family

 Hornmasters: Farkas, Schuller, and Berv on Care and Maintenance

-With this post for Hornmasters we turn to a brief series on care and maintenance of the horn.
+Next the Hornmasters turn the topic of care and maintenance of the horn.

-Gunther Schuller in Horn Technique has just a few words about the upkeep of an instrument.
+Gunther Schuller in Horn Technique has only a few words about the upkeep of an instrument.
 Interestingly, his main suggestion is to not oil the valves regularly, as this can “gum up” the valves.
-This may reflect somewhat on the oils available to him in 1962.
+This may reflect somewhat on the oils available to him in 1962 and is not good advice.
+Use plenty of oil!
+There are great brands out there now and there really is no damage that using plenty of valve oil can cause.
+If things are gumming up to any degree you need to use lighter oil and plenty of it.

-Harry Berv also has a chapter on “Care and Maintenance of the Horn” in A Creative Approach to the French Horn that is very comparable to that of Farkas.
+Harry Berv has a chapter on “Care and Maintenance of the Horn” in A Creative Approach to the French Horn, with content that is very comparable to that of Farkas.
 He recommends that the leadpipe (he prefers to call it mouthpipe) be cleaned at least once a month and that the valves be lubricated every other day.
 About this he notes

 I do not recommend putting oil into the valve through the slide, because it can also dissolve the grease inside the shank that retains the slide, making the grease go into the valve….
 Once this happens, it is difficult to free the casing of the grease and the valve will usually have to be taken out completely.
 This requires delicacy and skill, as a valve can easily be damage when it is removed.